pgaskin/bootnext/README.md

 6. Under `Triggers`, press `New...`, choose `At log on`, then tick `Specific user` and choose your user.
 7. Under `Actions`, add `bootnext.exe` (or whatever you downloaded/built it as).
 8. Under `Conditions` untick `Start the task only when the computer is on AC power`.
-9. Under `Settings`, untick `Stop the task if it runs longer than:` .
+9. Under `Settings`, untick `Stop the task if it runs longer than:`.

+Alternatively, you can create the task automatically by running `bootnext /install` from a command prompt as an administrator.
+To remove it, run `bootnext /uninstall`.